 …Apart from yesterday when I hobbled into West London to run an important errand and then attend a 3 hour ukulele workshop in Southwark the afternoon!
 I’ll tell you all about it, but first the tap intensive.

 The intermediate tap dance workshop was a lot of fun!
-The teacher, I’d forgotten, is very different in his teaching style, but I picked up so much in those 2 hours.
+The teacher, I’d forgotten, is a little scattier in his teaching style to what I’m used to, but I picked up so much in those 2 hours.
 My usual teacher is fab, but I also enjoy learning with a different teacher every now and then as they will have their own style, choreography and way of teaching.
 Quite often, you have to absorb a lot very quickly.

 We covered shuffles, slurps, the Shim Sham, rhythm turns, riffs, paddles, and a particular favourite for me was when we travelled backwards across the studio doing fast side shuffles:

 I’ve never done this travelling backwards before, but I like it!
 Luckily we got to film the routine we’d put together so far, so I can have a go at this again in my garage once my knee and foot have had adequate rest.

 I really enjoyed having the time to go over things in detail when you don’t have to squeeze everything into 45 minutes.
 I think my next task will be to make an appointment with a podiatrist because I’m pretty sure my knee and foot issue is to do with pronation when I walk and dance, and also having lower arches.

 I was thinking for a while that I’d like to be able to play a musical instrument at church as we’re short on musicians, and because I like singing, I was thinking about a non-wind instrument.
 So, rather than the guitar, I decided to go for the Ukulele!
 It’s apparently one of the easiest instruments to learn, it’s compact and portable, and it’s cute!